kiboschool/wdf-week-8-exercises/click-counter/README.md

 # Click Counter

-This thrilling site should count the number of times the user has clicked the button.
-It will require a new tricks in JavaScript that you might not have seen before.
+This site should count the number of times the user has clicked the button.

 ## Instructions